Peter Pan (2003 film): Release

 This film was released in theatres on 18 December 2003 in Australia, on 24 December 2003 in the United Kingdom and on 25 December 2003 in the United States.
 For the promotion of the film, the original novel of Peter Pan by J.M.
 Barrie was re-released displaying the film's promotional material.

-Universal Pictures released the film in North America and through United International Pictures in the United Kingdom, Australia, South Africa, France and all other English-speaking territories.
-Columbia TriStar Film Distributors International released the film in all other territories aside from Scandivanian territories, Portugal and Israel, where Revolution Studios handled international sales.
-Revolution Studios also held worldwide television rights.
+Distribution rights were shared between the three companies.
+Universal Pictures handled North American distribution and distributed through United International Pictures in the United Kingdom, Australia, South Africa, France, and all other English-speaking territories.
+Columbia TriStar Film Distributors International handled most overseas rights, while Revolution Studios handled international sales for Scandinavia, Portugal, and Israel, as well as worldwide television rights.

-A video game based on the film titled Peter Pan: The Motion Picture Event was released for Game Boy Advance on 4 November 2003, developed by Saffire and published by Atari Interactive, receiving mixed reviews from critics.
+A video game based on the film titled Peter Pan: The Motion Picture Event was released for Game Boy Advance on 4 November 2003, developed by Saffire and published by Atari, receiving mixed reviews from critics.

+Blu-ray released on January 4, 2027 in the United Kingdom.